EliAndrewC/l7r/setting/budgets.md

 | 100 | Total | 3000 | 600 |  |  |  | 6222 |
 | +0.2 | samurai, foreign (Imperial appointees) | ~5 | ~1 | 0 | 0 | 0 | 0 |

 **Samurai composition note**: the 10% domestic samurai (~300) break down as ~225 working (the cohort the governor pays) plus ~75 non-working (children, retirees, and resident families of the ~25 provincial-born samurai serving the Empire abroad).
-The **~5 foreign samurai** are the small Imperial yoriki sub-station that audits Yasuki Taka tariff collection at the provincial city's gate - resident but Empire-paid, listed additional to the 3,000-person settled-population breakdown.
+The **~5 foreign samurai** are the small Imperial yoriki sub-station that audits tariff collection at the provincial city's gate - resident but Empire-paid, listed additional to the 3,000-person settled-population breakdown.

 ## Town